BossaNoha/Python-Exercises/README.md

-e28 Manages a library system that allows adding, displaying (sorted and numbered), and removing books, with feedback if a book isn’t found. e29 Implements a quiz system that allows adding questions, takes user input for answers, and calculates the total score. e30 Implements a basic calculator with addition, subtraction, multiplication, and division, handling division by zero gracefully.
+e28 Manages a library system that allows adding, displaying (sorted and numbered), and removing books, with feedback if a book isn’t found. e29 Implements a quiz system that allows adding questions, takes user input for answers, and calculates the total score. e30 Implements a basic calculator with addition, subtraction, multiplication, and division, handling division by zero gracefully. e31 Interactive expense tracker that lets users add spending by category, view category totals, and display the overall total with input validation. e32 Interactive to-do manager that tracks task names, status, estimated vs. spent time, and updates progress with user input. e33 Manages students and their grades, calculates averages, and displays top-performing student(s) based on user input. e34 Tracks bookstore inventory, including quantities, pricing, availability, sales, customer-visible listings, and total store value through interactive input. e35 Fetches live weather data for any city using an API and displays current temperature and conditions with a simple user interface.